 It has been estimated that 80% of our total information intake is through the eyes.
-In the air, we depend on our eyes to provide most of the basic input necessary for performing during a flight.
+In the air, we depend on our eyes to provide most of the basic input necessary for flying.
 Through our eyes we define attitude, speed, direction, proximity to things (like the ground), and opposing air traffic that may constitute a danger of in-flight collision.
-As air traffic density and aircraft closing speeds increase, the problem of in-flight collision grows proportionately.
+As air traffic density and aircraft closing speeds increase, the problem of inflight collision grows proportionately.
 A basic understanding of the eyes' limitations in target detection is some of the best insurance a pilot can have against running into another airplane and spoiling his whole day.